The Lavender Fields of Europe

 We recommend visiting a small farm near Fortunago, a cute hamlet and member of the association “I Borghi più Belli d’Italia” (The Most Beautiful Villages in Italy).
 The young owner Massimiliano, with a recent past in the Italian Army as parachutist, will give you a guided tour of the farm, including the resident geese, hens and ducks, the distillation area and the opportunity to admire the sunset over the lavender fields at the end of the day.

-This stop is the perfect way to connect two of our programs, Emilia Romagna and Piedmont; Food Wine and Truffles – a secret gem that is off the beaten track.
+This stop is the perfect way to connect two of our hottest destinations, Emilia Romagna and the Piedmont region – a secret gem that is off the beaten track.

 It’s time to start dreaming about your lavender field encounter.
 The contrasting blues and purples with a blue or cloudy grey sky as a summer storm brews… a multitude of bees and butterflies dancing in the light, and the smell of lavender to lift your senses.